PTE-Score-Analysis/serverless-api/pte-api/README.md

 This document describes the process for building and testing an AWS Lambda function locally using SAM (Serverless Application Model) and Yarn.
 It also covers invoking the function via an API endpoint using tools like Postman or Insomnia.

+## Install yarn and SAM before you start building your process.

+If you have never installed yarn or SAM before this project, you should install them first.
+There are few ways to do it, here we pick up an easy way, it will save your time.That is "Use npm to install yarn and SAM".
+You should do as follows:

+ 1. **Install npm**
+    - Run the following command:
+      ```
+      npm install -g npm
+      ```

+ 2. **Install yarn**
+    - Use npm to install yarn via the following command:
+      ```
+      npm i yarn --save
+      ```

+ 3. **Install SAM**
+    - Use npm to install SAM via the following command:
+      ```
+      npm i sam --save
+      ```

 ## Build Process

 The build process involves compiling the TypeScript code and preparing the Lambda function for local testing.
 The steps are as follows: